grz0zrg/fsynth/README.md

 ## The future

-Some more work involving parallelism and bugfix on the native FAS program need to be done, maybe a VST/LV2 plugin for accessibility and of course many new features are coming soon. ;)
+Some more work involving parallelism and plenty of bugfix on the native FAS program need to be done, maybe a VST/LV2 plugin for accessibility and of course many new features are coming soon. ;)

-A native app. will be done soon but with a totally different paradigm, i believe that it will be the "ultimate" image synth while being extremely simple technically and very flexible/accessible, it will also fix the main limitation of Fragment real-time synthesis by allowing > 60 FPS capture (configurable) which mean better and basically unlimited granularity as the hardware get faster.
+A native app. will be done soon but with a totally different paradigm, it may be the "ultimate" image synth while being extremely simple technically and very flexible/accessible, it will also fix the main limitation of Fragment by allowing > 60 FPS capture (configurable so not limited to the display refresh rate...) which mean basically unlimited granularity as the hardware get faster.

 ## Stuff used to make this